Replacing a lost or stolen BRP

 - You must inform your Department

-- Your department will notify Student Immigration Office
+- Your department will notify Student Immigration Service

-- Student Immigration Office will notify UKVI and email you thatyour visa will be curtailed.
+- Student Immigration Service will notify UKVI and your visa will be curtailed

 Please note: All vacation and travel outside the UK should be authorised by your department.
-You do not need to contact the Student Immigration Office directly.
+You do not need to contact the Student Immigration Service directly.

-Durham University will participate in a Tier 4 Pilot scheme which could benefit applicants for one-year Master's programmes in 2018/2019.
+Durham University will continue to participate in a Tier 4 Pilot scheme gives applicants for one-year Master's programmes in 2019/2020 the following benefits:

 - a streamlined visa application process